-This module has three classes in which students explore the dynamic relationship between medicine, politics, and race in the Early Republic.
-Students also investigate how competing understandings of yellow fever circulated among Philadelphia residents and how those theories both reflected and informed social or political thought.
-Each 50 to 90-minute class includes a short introduction, closely aligned primary and secondary sources, and discussion questions.
-Information about the author of the module, suggested uses, and academic objectives is available online at the About the Module.
+The module has five classes in which students examine the connections between immigration history, medical history, and public health.
+Students also examine the factors that have affected immigrants’ health and access to health services.
+Each class includes a brief introduction, a list of readings and sources, and discussion questions.
+Information about the author of the module, suggested uses, and academic objectives is also available online at About the Module.

 The first class focuses on the era of the New Immigration (1890–1924), when 20 million people came to the United States.
 Students examine federal policies of medical inspection of immigrants on arrival, and the health conditions awaiting immigrants in their new homes, neighborhoods, and workplaces.

 The second class features the work of the Henry Street Visiting Nurse Service in New York City in the early 20th century.
 Students learn how the visiting nurses promoted the social as well as the physical welfare of the immigrant communities that they served.